 Hello Everyone!
-Today I am FINALLY sharing one of the animals in my DIY Stuffed Animal Taxidermy Series!
+Today I am FINALLY sharing one of the animals in my DIY Stuffed Animal Taxidermy Series: DIY Stuffed Animal Fox Taxidermy for $4 – with a full Pattern & Tutorial!
 This is a fun way to show off your love for animals without hurting any of the cute little critters.

 The first one I will be sharing is this DIY Fox.
 It’s in a bright coral-ish red color and, believe it or not, was made from a tee-shirt.

 My little animal lover always points at each animal in her room before going to sleep.
 It melts my heart when she says their names in her two year old voice, and makes the noises for all of them.
 To see them all, go HERE.

 To make your own fox, you will need to download my pattern, which is located at the bottom of this post.

 Please, don’t redistribute or sell this pattern and/or items made from this pattern and tutorial.
 I reserve all rights to my patterns.

 The only paper pieces in this particular pattern that need to be connected are Face A & Face B. The colors each piece should be cut in are indicated on each piece.

 So to start off, I grabbed this XL $3 tee shirt from Walmart… but then again, it could have been $4… I apologize if that makes it unafforable!
 Haha!